pierreveron/SwiftUICam/README.md

 ### PinchToZoom

 CameraView, by default, support pinchToZoom on the front and back camera.
 The gestures work similar to the default iOS app and will zoom to the maximum supported zoom level.
-To disable this feature, pass the `pinchToZoom` property `false`.
+To disable this feature, pass to the `pinchToZoom` property `false`.

 ### DoubleTapCameraSwitch

-By default, CameraView will launch to the back camera.
-This can be changed by changing the `preferredStartingCameraPosition` to your desired one.
+CameraView, by default, support double tap to switch camera.
+To disable this feature, pass to the `doubleTapCameraSwitch` property `false`.

 ## What's next